 Qualified campers may audition in front of a faculty panel of judges to perform in an Honor Recital.
 Auditions are held weekly.
 Students are permitted one solo performance for each instrument studied at camp.
 Six week campers may perform one solo piece in each session on each instrument studied at camp.
 Students interested in performing on an Honor Recital are are urged to come to camp prepared to audition as early as possible in each session.

 In fairness to all, cabin assignments will be made strictly by chronological age.
 No exceptions will be made.
 Effort will be made to avoid housing changes at mid-season for all full-season campers; however, some changes may be unavoidable.

 The office phone is not available for campers and staff except in an emergency.
 Public phones are available and a phone card is necessary.
-Phone cards may be purchased in the canteen.
+Campers may bring a phone card with them to camp, or they may be purchased at the camp canteen.
 We ask campers to make calls only when absolutely necessary, and to limit each call to five minutes.
 Campers may not make or receive calls during any class or scheduled activity or after 7:30 P.M. except in case of an emergency and then only with the authorization of a Head Counselor or Camp Directors.